acenotepad/acenotepad.github.io/Docker.md

 ### Part -1: I cannot stress this enough...
 Do NOT install Docker Desktop... don't be like me.
 Here is what I did in terms of it though.
-For real instructions, move onto Part 2 below.
 #### *Edit: turns out, I did NOT need docker desktop.
 Lolz*
 #### *Download the latest DEB package.
 To install it, cd into your Downloads folder and run sudo apt-get install ./docker-desktop-amd64.deb.
 Be prepared to get an error message at the end about something being unsandboxed as root - this is expected.*
-#### *Before opening the Docker Desktop, you must make sure the *CORRECT* kvm module is installed.
+#### *Before opening the Docker Desktop, you must make sure the CORRECT kvm module is installed.
 I have the wrong one installed on my VMs apparently and it will not allow me to install the correct ones.*
 ##### *Altering the settings of the virtual machine to enable Virtualization before opening the machine: Edit Virtual Machine Settings -> Processors -> Virtualize Engine -> Click both checkboxes.*
 ##### *Disable Hypervisor on your home machine: Run cmd as Administrator -> bcedit /set hypervisorlaunchtype off*